sawsansalah/-3-Tier-NodeJS-MySql-main/README.md

-# DevOps Shack User Management App
+# DevOps project  User Management App

 This is a full-stack application for managing users with a front-end built using HTML, CSS, and JavaScript, and a back-end powered by Node.js, Express, and MySQL.